 What are Shared Activities?

 Let's say you create an event on a contact's activity history.
 That's as easy as just populating the field "Name" with the contact's name.
-This was possible since the very early days of Salesforce.
+This has been possible since the very early days of Salesforce.
 You can also add invitees - meaning more contacts, leads or users to the event at the bottom of the page.

 But you will quickly discover the limitations of that model: none of the other invitees you have added have the event on their activity history.
-This pretty much defeats the point of the activity history.
+This pretty much defeats the purpose of the activity history.

 The same applies for Tasks (and Emails): multiple contacts can be selected and the task will be found on each of these contact's activity history.